 Note: For more great tips on restaurants and cafes, check out the food website Rome Digest for excellent local tips all around the city.

-Rome Gay Bars and Lounges
+Rome Gay Bars

 Besides the few bars located on “Gay Street” also known as Via di San Giovanni in Laterano, there is really no gayborhood in Rome.
 The bars are spread out across the city but there are still a decent amount of options to choose from even given the conservative nature of the city.